Bedding debuts in Dallas Englander Co will display its mattresses

 Tom Wendorf, vice president and national sales manager for Restonic, noted, "We've taken a higher-priced model with a better specification and taken it down in price.
 We're taking a lower margin."

 New products and promotions at the market will include the following:

 Englander: Englander will show its American Spirit Bed, which will be marketed through November with a free set of sheets that match the bed's red, white and blue ticking.
-The bed retails at $399 in queen.
+The bed retails at $399 for a full size futon mattress.
 The company will also feature the Country Comfort Collection's Illusion bed, which has a foam-submersed innerspring and a $599 retail price.

-King Koil: King Koil will offer rebates of up to $100 on Posture Bond products, which retail from $499.
-The company will offer $25 rebates on premium Posture Bond beds, $50 on super premium and $100 on ultra premium.
+King Koil: King Koil will offer discounts of up to $100 on Posture Bond products, which retail from $499 for a full size futon mattress.
+The company will offer $25 discount on premium Posture Bond beds, $50 on super premium and $100 on ultra-premium.
 The promotion will run from Aug.
 29 through Sept.
-23 and will be supported with TV commercials and an ad in Good Housekeeping. full size futon mattress information
+23 and will be supported with TV commercials and an ad in Good Housekeeping.
+Here is tips for full size futon mattress information

 Kingsdown: Kingsdown is reintroducing its "No Cost, No Risk" program that lets dealers who are willing to give up retail floor space try out beds for six months without an upfront investment.
 The company's "Fly Away" sweepstakes, offering a pair of tickets on American Airlines, will also be available nationally for the first time.